 Can You Afford a Horse?

-It’s quite hard to give an accurate assessment of what this could cost you because prices can change based on your area, your horse, and what activities you plan on enjoying with your horse.
+It’s pretty hard to accurately assess what this could cost you because prices can change based on your area, your horse, and what activities you plan on enjoying with your horse.
 One guide suggested that the average annual amount spent on a single horse was $4000!

 Do You Have Time to Take Care of a Horse?